DanielRSnell/mcp-example/modules/sequential-thinking/instructions.md

 # Sequential Thinking Database API Instructions

-> **Schema Update**: This version uses the "sqt\_" prefix for all tables and functions to avoid naming conflicts and column ambiguity.
-It also supports enhanced features like thought states, pausing/resuming, and allows for longer session IDs (up to 100 characters).
+> **Schema Update**: This version uses the "sqt\_" prefix for all tables and functions to avoid naming conflicts.
+It also uses `chat_id` instead of `session_id` to prevent ambiguity between parameter and column names.

 This document explains how to use the Sequential Thinking Database API to store and retrieve your thought processes.
 The API allows you to maintain persistent thinking sessions across interactions with PostgreSQL.